A Comprehensive Survey on Deep Graph Representation Learning: Semi-supervised Learning on Graphs

 where $\mathbf{p}_i$ denotes the output label distribution.
 Then it selects the pseudo-labels with high confidence generated from one model to supervise the optimization of the other model.
 In particular, the objective for unlabeled nodes is written as follows:

 where $\hat{\mathbf{y}}_i$ denotes the one-hot formulation of the pseudo-label $\hat{y}_i=arg max \mathbf{p}_i$ and $\mathbf{q}_i$ denotes the label distribution predicted by the other classifier. $\tau$ is a pre-defined temperature coefficient.
-This cross supervision has been demonstrated effective in \cite{chen2021semi,luo2021cimon} to prevent the provision of biased pseudo-labels.
-Moreover, it employs GNNExplainer~\cite{ying2019gnnexplainer} to provide additional information from a dual perspective.
+This cross supervision has been demonstrated effective in \citep{chen2021semi,luo2021cimon} to prevent the provision of biased pseudo-labels.
+Moreover, it employs GNNExplainer~\citep{ying2019gnnexplainer} to provide additional information from a dual perspective.
 Here it measures the minimal subgraphs where GNN classifiers can still generate the same prediction.
 In this way, CoGNet can illustrate the entire optimization process to enhance our understanding.
+HCPL~\citep{luo2023towards_node} incorporates curriculum learning into pseudo-labeling in semi-supervised node classification, which can generate dynamics thresholds for reliable nodes.

-\textit{Dynamic Self-training Graph Neural Network}~\cite{zhou2019dynamic} (DSGCN).
+\textit{Dynamic Self-training Graph Neural Network~(DSGCN)}~\citep{zhou2019dynamic}.
 DSGCN develops an adaptive manner to utilize reliable pseudo-labels for unlabeled nodes.
 In particular, it allocates smaller weights to samples with lower confidence with the additional consideration of class balance.
 The weight is formulated as:

 where $n_{c^{i}}$ denotes the number of unlabeled samples assigned to the class $c^i$.
 This technique will decrease the impact of wrong pseudo-labels during iterative training.